corda/cordapp-trial-framework/docs/trial_preparation_overview.md

 - Build the Cordapp using Corda Open Source or Corda Enterprise?
 - What framework to use for web services?
 The default is Springboot.
 - What framework to use for the UI?
 Most common choices are Angular and React.
+- What database will be used?
+Most common choice is to use H2.

 Designing the application including model of the following components:
 - States: what data must be represented on ledger?